 Arriving for your Appointment

 Our check-in process has changed significantly in order to minimize the amount of time that patients spend in the office.
 Upon arrival, we ask that patients text or call us from the parking lot at 365-323-9177 to inform us of their arrival.
 We will call back and check-in will take place over the phone, where one of our team members will perform the COVID-19 screening.
-If patients do not have a cell phone, they may enter as long as physical distancing can be maintained (please respect floor markings) and the check-in process will take place at the front desk.
+If patients do not have a cell phone, they may enter our front foyer as long as it is empty and knock on our inner door which will be locked.
+We will come to assist you and the check-in process will take place at the front desk.
 Patients will only be admitted at the time of their appointment and any late arrivals may be asked to reschedule.
 Masks are required for entry unless patient is under the age of 2 or if contraindicated due to other health conditions (please call ahead to discuss this with your doctor if this is the case).

 Prior to entering the building, patients are asked to please: